Randomization Can Reduce Both Bias and Variance: A Case Study in Random Forests: Random Forests and Hidden Patterns

 The right plot in Figure \ref{hidden2d_bag_v_SFS.fig} shows the percent decrease in \emph{training} error between SFS random forests and bagging ensembles.
 We observe a positive trend between the percent decrease in training error and SNR, and we note that in high SNR settings, random forests have lower training errors than bagging ensembles.
 This suggests in this example that random forests reduce bias compared to bagging when SNR is high.

 We also notice that in the low SNR $<1$ setting, SFS random forests increase training error relative to bagging; the percent decreases in training error here are negative.
 In this low SNR setting SFS still improves test performance over bagging, as shown in the left plot.
-This gives merit to the argument in \cite{mentch2020randomization} that random forests outperform bagging ensembles in low SNR settings by reducing effective DoF, however, the improvement of SFS random forests over bagging is much more pronounced when SNR is high.
+This can be explained by the arguments in \cite{mentch2020randomization}, that randomization in random forests acts as regularization in low SNR settings by reducing effective DoF.
+In this example, however, the improvement of SFS random forests over bagging is more pronounced when SNR is high.
 We see in this example that the hidden pattern in $X_2$ is obscured by noise when SNR is low.
-The left column of Figure \ref{hidden2d_low_snr.fig} shows the marginal distributions of $X_1$ and $X_2$ when SNR = 0.042, and we do not observe the discontinuous pattern that was apparent in Figure \ref{hidden2d_high_snr.fig}, when SNR = 6.
+The left column of Figure \ref{hidden2d_low_snr.fig} shows $Y$ plotted against $X_1$ and $X_2$ when SNR = 0.042, and we do not observe the hidden pattern that was apparent in Figure \ref{hidden2d_high_snr.fig}, when SNR = 6.
 We also see that the distributions of the training and test errors are no longer clustered around the $0.6 \leq X_2 \leq 0.65$ horizontal band.
-In this case, the hidden pattern in $X_2$ is irrelevant considering to the noise in the data, and as such, the improvement of SFS random forests over bagging is much less pronounced.
+In this case, the hidden pattern in $X_2$ is irrelevant considering the noise in the data, and as such, the improvement of SFS random forests over bagging is less pronounced.

-To summarize, we observe in this section that random forests, on a dataset with a hidden pattern (Hidden2D), outperform bagging ensembles when SNR is high.
-Our investigations suggest that a reduction in model bias is responsible for this effect.
-We demonstrate in the next section that when we add a few hidden patterns to the MARS and MARSadd datasets, and repeat the simulation study in \cite{mentch2020randomization}, we again see that random forests increasingly outperform bagging ensembles as SNR increases.
+Our findings build on the arguments in \cite{mentch2020randomization}.
+While randomization acts as a form of regularization in low SNR settings, SFS randomization can enable random forests to better fit the training data on certain datasets compared to bagging.
+As a result, random forests can outperform bagging when SNR is high.
+In the next section, we empirically demonstrate that this improvement in the high SNR = 6 setting stems from bias reduction.